 PK360 in Silver with Teak Shelves, available on Amazon

 First, there is a 30-day guarantee that the PK will be defect-free.
-After that, you have 10 years that will guarantee the oven will not burn out.
+After that, you a 10-year guarantee that the oven will not burn out.
 It’s very unlikely to, as people have reported their OG PK from the 1960s has been used regularly and the ovens still haven’t burned out.

 The Next Best Thing